The Worst Breakfast Foods You Should Never Start Your Day With

 Special K Cinnamon Brown Sugar Crunch Protein Cereal

 We always advocate for protein in every meal.
 But that is not the case when it comes to this cereal, where the majority of the protein most likely comes from genetically modified soy isolate.
-And while each bite may be deliciously sweet, stand back!
-This treat is sweetened with sucralose (Splenda) an artificial sweetener that you’re body is unable to break down.
+And when sugar is listed as the second ingredient, you know you're in trouble.